Back To CourseHistory 103: US History I

 Redeemers sidestepped the 14th Amendment by passing Jim Crow laws at the local and state levels to keep non-whites separated in public spaces.
 Whites had their own restaurants or entryways, train cars and schools, bathrooms and water fountains.
 In 1892, a man named Homer Plessy challenged these laws by buying a first class train ticket and taking his seat in the 'Whites Only' car.
 Mr. Plessy was 1/8 African American.
 He purposely informed the conductor that he was biracial and refused to move to the 'Colored' car.
 He was arrested, and his case ultimately went all the way to the Supreme Court.
 The 1896 Plessy v.
 Ferguson decision paved the way for legal segregation in the United States under the doctrine of 'separate but equal.'
 In reality, few facilities for non-whites were equal to those for whites.
 This form of racism was not overturned legally until the Brown v.
 Board of Education decision, integrating schools in 1954.

 What couldn't be addressed by legal means was often handled by paramilitary groups.
-The best known of these organizations is the Ku Klux Klan (commonly called the KKK); formed by Confederate soldiers in 1865 originally to continue fighting the Civil War immediately after Lee surrendered.
+The best known of these organizations is the Ku Klux Klan (commonly called the KKK); it was formed by Confederate soldiers in 1865 originally to continue fighting the Civil War immediately after Lee surrendered.
 But soon, similar groups, such as the Knights of the White Camelia and the White League, organized almost exclusively at the local level throughout the South with the broader goals of restoring the social order of the Old South and overthrowing Republican reconstruction governments.
 Often (but not always) hiding behind robes and masks, Klan members used intimidation, threats and attacks on people and property to keep all blacks and white Republicans from voting and to preserve white supremacy.

 The violence perpetrated by these paramilitary groups led to a crackdown at the federal level by President Grant.
 But whether it was due to the presence of federal troops or simply the fact that they had been successful at redeeming their governments, the activity of the terrorist groups declined in the mid-1870s.
 However, the KKK reemerged in 1915.